OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/pipeline/README.md

 | processCanvasDataFiles | Takes multiple canvas data files (for multiple tables) and processes them into stage2 by calling processCanvasTableFiles. |
 | deleteCanvasStage2Files | Takes a list of orphaned/deleted stage1 files and ensures their equivalent stage2 file has been cleaned up / removed. |

-For setup instructions, see `../docs/Setup.md`.
+For setup instructions, see the [Setup docs](https://github.com/ivybarley/OpenEduAnalytics/blob/main/modules/Canvas_Data/docs/Setup.md).